 Welcome to our class page!
 There are eight children in Nightingales and three adults in our class.
-Our class teacher is Miss Banks and our teaching assistants are Miss Richbell and Mrs Boussaiu-Cooke.
+Our class teacher is Miss Banks and our teaching assistant is Mrs Boussaiu-Cooke.

-Our topic this autumn term will be ‘Farms’, where the children will learn about farming, farm animals, how food is grown and what it takes to be a farmer!
-It is an exciting and interesting topic which I have no doubt all the children will enjoy engaging with.
+Our topic this autumn term is ‘Farms’.
+The children are learning all about farming, farm animals, how food is grown and what it takes to be a farmer!
+It is an exciting and interesting topic which all of the children are really enjoying engaging with.

 Each week we will be updating this page with our 'Star of the Week' and 'Dojo Winner' as well as a summary about what the children have been learning in class.
 You can read more general information about the EYFS curriculum further down this page.